mwaiyusuf/Asap/README.md

 # Hubspot.
-A site containing a navbar and a love quote having a background image.furthermore it has JAva-script,coding about joining names
+A site containing a navbar and a love quote having a background image.furthermore it has JAva-script,coding about joining names(first & lastname)
 # Technology used.
 html5.
 css.